-The three groups of people who can file an ethylene oxide (EtO) exposure claim are (1) employees of EtO-using facilities, (2) residents with homes near Eto-using facilities, and (3) close family of EtO-exposure victims.
+People who can file an ethylene oxide (EtO) exposure claim are (1) residents with homes near EtO-using facilities, and (2) close family members of EtO-exposure victims.

-Long-term exposure to ethylene oxide may cause a range of cancers, like leukemia, lung cancer, breast cancer, etc. The individuals who are at high risk of EtO exposure include the following:
+Long-term exposure to ethylene oxide may cause a range of cancers, such as leukemia, lymphoma, breast cancer, etc. The individuals who are at high risk of EtO exposure are:

 Note that early filing is important because of the state-specific deadlines for toxic exposure and wrongful death claims.
 You may reach out to a seasoned lawyer at ELG Law to be positively sure that you are eligible to file an EtO claim.
-Our legal team will only need a few documents, such as your employment or resident records and medical documents, to get started.
+Our legal team will only need a few documents, such as residential records and medical documents, to get started.

 Do you believe your health condition or that of your loved one may be related to ethylene oxide exposure?
 If so, you may consult a skilled lawyer to help you file a toxic exposure or wrongful death claim.
 Call ELG Law today for a consultation regarding your EtO-related claim.
 We will evaluate your case, see if you qualify, and assist in filing your claim.